enkidevs/curriculum/linux/user-and-file-management/file-management/using-which-to-find-executables.md

 ---
 ## Quiz
 ### Do you know how to find the location of an executable?

 Which built-in command returns the path to an executable?

-answers:
+???

-  - which ls
+* which ls
-  - type ls
+* type ls
-  - path ls
+* path ls
-  - ll ls
+* ll ls